Geography of South Korea

 South Korea is located in East Asia, on the southern portion of the Korean Peninsula located out from the far east of the Asian landmass.
-The only country with a land border to South Korea is North Korea, lying to the north with 238 km of the border running along the Korean Demilitarized Zone.
-South Korea is mostly surrounded by water and has 2413 km of coast line along three seas; to the west is the Yellow Sea (called Sohae Korean: 서해; Hanja: 西海; in South Korea, literally means west sea), to the south is the East China Sea, and to the east is the Sea of Japan (called Donghae Korean: 동해; Hanja: 東海; in South Korea, literally means east sea).
+The only country that shares a land border with South Korea is North Korea, lying to the north with 238 km of the border running along the Korean Demilitarized Zone.
+South Korea is mostly surrounded by water and has 2413 km of coastline along three seas: to the west is the Yellow Sea (called Sohae Korean: 서해; Hanja: 西海; in South Korea, literally means "west sea"), to the south is the East China Sea, and to the east is the Sea of Japan (called Donghae Korean: 동해; Hanja: 東海; in South Korea, literally means "east sea").
 Geographically, South Korea's landmass is approximately 100364 km2.
 290 km2 of South Korea are occupied by water.
 The approximate coordinates are 37° North, 128° East.